MultiQC/MultiQC/docs/customisation.md

             - s_eq: 'false'
 ```

-These make any table cells that match the string `pass` or `true` have text with a green background.
-There can be multiple tests for each style of formatting - if any match, it will be applied.
+These make any table cells that match the string `pass` or `true` have text with a green background, orange for `warn`, red for `fail` and so on.
+There can be multiple tests for each style of formatting - if there is a match for any, it will be applied.
 The following comparison operators are available:

 * `s_eq` - String exactly equals (case insensitive)
 * `s_contains` - String contains (case insensitive)